DavidDTessier/isc2-certifications/Certified In Cybersecurity (CC)/Domain 04 - Network Security.md

             * Typically analyizes HTTP/HTTPS protocol stream between devices and server
             * Installed at the front even of a server
             * Monitoring indound / outbound traffic
-        * Application Protocol-Bases Intrusion Detection System (APIDS)
+        * Application Protocol-Based Intrusion Detection System (APIDS)
             * Specializes in software app security
             * Associated with HIDS
             * Monitors the communication that occur between applications and the server